The First Official Female Private Eye

 Were Pinkerton and Warne Lovers?

-It’s been surmised by many that the married, family-man Pinkerton and the widowed Warner were clandestine lovers.
-They often posted as a married couple in their investigations, in the only known photo of her she’s accompanying Pinkerton on a trip, he was at her side when she died, and they’re buried next to each other in his family plot.
+It’s been surmised by many that the married, family-man Pinkerton and the widowed Warne were clandestine lovers.
+They often posed as a married couple in their investigations, and in the only known photo of her she’s accompanying Pinkerton on a trip.
+Plus, he was at her side when she died, and they are buried next to each other in his family plot.

 Praise for The Zen Man